codeurjc-students/2024-Bookmarks-Forums/README.md

 ### vi.
 Graphs and charts

 - Users with the most liked content: shown in the landing page as a bar chart.
-- Rate of users registered per day: shown as a line chart in the administrator zone.
-(This will be implemented in the future as part of the administrator page, with its advanced functionalities).
+- Rate of likes/dislikes and community bans per user: shown as bar charts in the administrator zone.

 ### vii.
 Advanced complementary technology

 The aim is to include the following additional technologies to the project:

-- Mail notifications will be sent to users that have been directly messaged or replied.
+- Mail notifications will be sent to users that have made any changes to their email addresses or password.
-- Websockets will be used in order to offer real-time notifications for chat messages.
-(This will be implemented in the future as part of the chat functionality).
+- Websockets will be used in order to offer a real-time chat experience.

 ### viii.
 Other algorithms